 Gianicolo – Janiculum hill

 Not far from Trastevere it is possible to climb the Gianicolo hill to admire a beautiful panorama of the city.

 Campo de ‘Fiori

-The statue placed in the centre of the square depicts Giordano Bruno, the philosopher who was burned here by the Catholic Inquisition.
-If in the sixteenth century the Campo was famous precisely because it was the scene of executions of death sentences, today its fame is linked to the lively life that animates it at all hours of the day.
+The square’s statue in the center depicts Giordano Bruno, the philosopher who was burned here by the Catholic Inquisition.
+If in the sixteenth century, the Campo was famous precisely because it was the scene of executions of death sentences, today its fame is linked to the lively life that animates it at all hours of the day.
 Campo de ‘Fiori is the most genuine image of Rome.

 Another place worth a visit is the Catacombs of Saint Callixtus.
 Once used as cemeteries for Jews and Christians, they are the most famous and largest in the city.
 The visit to the catacombs lasts about 30 minutes and must be done through a guide.
 The catacombs reach a depth of 20 meters and extend for about 15 km.
 In them, dozens of martyrs, 16 Popes, and many Christians were buried.